7 Interest-Bearing Accounts To Consider

 Historically High CD Rates

-According to the Federal Reserve Bank of St. Louis, the historically highest CDs were 18.65% in December 1980!
+According to the Federal Reserve Bank of St. Louis, the historically highest CD rate was 18.65% in December 1980!
 Before you drool over those returns, be aware that the Fed was battling very high inflation of 12.5% and a 20% fed funds rate.
 The high-interest rates lasted for years and were not a picnic unless you had idle cash to buy CDs.
 CD rates, like other interest-bearing accounts, follow the rates set by the Fed.

-One issue to be cautious about with CDs is that there may be some penalties or fees to access the money you invest into these securities.
+One issue to be cautious about with CDs is that there may be penalties or fees for accessing the money you invested in these securities.
 These accounts may not be as accessible.
-You will be notified by the bank when the CDs are maturing but if you aren’t prompt, they roll into the next period.
-You can withdraw money from a CD before the end of the specified timeframe but you will subject to interest penalties.
+You will be notified by the bank when the CDs mature, but if you aren’t prompt, they roll over to the next period.
+You can withdraw money from a CD before the end of the specified timeframe, but you will incur interest penalties.
+Short-term CDs (six to 12 months) pay rates of 4.10-4.20% APY, though some credit unions may offer higher rates.

 Checking Accounts

-A checking account is a deposit account held at a financial institution that performs transactions that allow for withdrawals and deposits by the account holder.
+A checking account is a deposit account held at a financial institution that allows the account holder to make withdrawals and deposits.
 You can write checks against deposits in this account.

-Some checking accounts may pay interest, and if so, they are negotiable orders of withdrawal or a NOW account.
-Checking accounts called demand-deposit accounts typically do not pay interest on deposits.
-Typically, banks pay relatively low interest on checking compared to savings accounts.
+Some checking accounts may pay interest; if so, they are negotiable orders of withdrawal (NOW) accounts.
+Checking accounts, called demand-deposit accounts, typically do not pay interest on deposits.
+Typically, banks pay relatively low interest on checking accounts compared to savings accounts.

 Be Wary of “Free Checking Accounts”

-When searching for a “free checking account,” make sure you know what the bank considers a free checking account.
+When searching for a “free checking account,” make sure you know what the bank considers “free.”
 It probably means a non-interest-bearing account without maintenance fees or minimum requirement.

 Fees We Pay

 Banks charge a ton of fees.
-Fintech company Stilt reports that Americans paid $11.6 billion in bank fees in the first three months of the pandemic when people were most hurting and losing jobs.
+According to The Motley Fool, banks collected nearly $6 billion in overdraft and other bank fees in 2023.
 A Go Banking Rates survey found the average American pays $7 or more in banking fees per month.
 The survey revealed that 88% of the respondents were not planning to switch banks in 2019 even if they were charged unnecessary fees.

 The most common bank fees and estimated costs are: